Factors That Determine a Truck Driver Salary

 Location and Employer

 Like other jobs, salaries for truck drivers vary based on what part of the country you live in and who your employer is.
+Some areas pay more because of their high-traffic areas, while others pay less because there is less need.
+A high-paying area, for example, would be in the Midwest, as this region is a hot spot for transportation in America.

 There are some pretty significant differences in terms of pay and other criteria that matter to truck drivers.
 Which is the best state to be a truck driver?